Beginners lifting weights must take proper precautions to prevent back pain and injuries.

 How to do it:

-This workout routine focuses mainly on the upper body including the chest, front shoulders and triceps.
-It increases the strength in this region, and when done right can helps avoid back pain and injury.
+This workout routine focuses mainly on the upper body including the chest, front shoulders, and triceps.

 You cannot work on your upper body with any other routine like the way the Bench press does.